 The global COVID-19 pandemic has made this abundantly clear.
 COVID-19 has highlighted the essential role the internet of things (IoT) has come to play in our lives.
 IoT applications such as connected thermal cameras, contact tracing devices and health-monitoring wearables are providing critical data needed to help fight the disease while temperature sensors and parcel tracking will help ensure that sensitive COVID-19 vaccines are distributed safely.
 Yet the use of IoT in fighting the pandemic has also shed light on concerns about its security, privacy, interoperability and equity.

-This inaugural report on the state of the connected world was initiated by the World Economic Forum and the Global IoT Council, which consists of key stakeholders from the global IoT industry in the public and private sectors and civil society.
+This inaugural report on the state of the connected world was initiated by the World Economic Forum and the Council on the Connected World, which consists of key stakeholders from the global IoT industry in the public and private sectors and civil society.
 It aims to take a comprehensive look at the most pressing opportunities and challenges facing the IoT ecosystem based on extensive multistakeholder input and discussions.
 Our research makes clear that we are at a pivotal moment, when the development, use and governance of these technologies is rapidly changing and evolving.

 A survey of nearly 400 IoT experts indicate that two areas in particular – safety and security, and privacy and trust – likely pose the greatest levels of risk.
 While that may not be surprising, respondents also believe that industry and governments are working hard to respond to privacy and security risks and that governance measures are gaining traction.

 On the other hand, the research findings indicated that the industry is lagging in establishing governance measures to address societal benefit and equity.
 In general, IoT experts think that IoT could exacerbate the “digital divide” between digitally savvy, connected populations and those without digital access.

 The report investigates these findings (and others) in greater depth.